Last updated on February 23rd, 2021

-If you don’t want others to see your site until it’s fully complete.
-WordPress provides Free WordPress Plugin for Maintenance Mode.
+If you start a blog but don’t want others to see your site until it’s fully complete then WordPress provides Free WordPress Plugin for Maintenance Mode.
 If you want to know, how to start the maintenance mode of the WordPress site, this article might help you.

 Maintenance mode for WordPress can easily be done with the right plugin.
 A free WordPress Plugin for Maintenance Mode will give you an “under construction” or “coming soon” page instead of your actual website.